📁Order Types

 Open Limit

-• Trigger: Execution price (bid/ask) crossing user's limit price
+• Trigger: At bid/ask price or Price-After-Impact crossing user's limit price

-• Execution: At the execution price that crossed the limit
+• Execution: At bid/ask price or Price-After-Impact that crossed the limit

 • Classification: Limit order